Introduction:

 D) Top Layer:

 It will ideally remain empty.
-The upper layer entity can populate on this layer only if the RBI is of the opinion that there is substantial increase in the potential systematic risk from NBFC.
+The upper layer entity can populate on this layer only if the RBI is of the opinion that there is a substantial increase in the potential systematic risk from NBFC.

-- NBFC-P2P, NBFC-AA, NOFHC and NBFCs without public funds and customer interface will always remain in the base layer of the regulatory structure.
+- NBFC-P2P, NBFC-AA, NOFHC, and NBFCs without public funds and customer interface will always remain in the base layer of the regulatory structure.

 Regulatory Changes: